 After her death in 1979, other scientists would go on to remember Payne as “the most eminent woman astronomer of all time.”
 During a time when science was largely a men’s club, she had figured out the chemical makeup of the stars.
 It’s a riveting tale of a woman who knocked down every wall put before her to get the answers she desired about the cosmos.
 As for Payne, while she was aware of these barriers, she did not, however, see herself as a feminist pioneer.
 She was drawn to the stars, and the stars were blind to gender.
 She did not consider herself a woman astronomer.
 She was an astronomer.

 Payne once wrote: “Young people, especially young women, often ask me for advice.
-Here it is, valeat quantum.
+Here it is, valeat quantum (as much as it is worth).
 Do not undertake a scientific career in quest of fame or money.
 There are easier and better ways to reach them.
 Undertake it only if nothing else will satisfy you; for nothing else is probably what you will receive.
 Your reward will be the widening of the horizon as you climb.
 And if you achieve that reward you will ask no other.”

-Payne’s spectacular life and career recalls the words of another pioneering woman, American activist Glora Steinem who said: “The art of life isn’t controlling what happens, which is impossible; it’s using what happens.”
-Payne used whatever happened to her to propel her forward and, when coupled with her ‘inpatience with the ordinary,’ knocked down every wall she encountered to find the answers she so desired about the cosmos.
+Payne used whatever happened to her to propel her forward and, when coupled with her ‘impatience with the ordinary,’ knocked down every wall she encountered to find the answers she so desired about the cosmos.